OCA/sale-workflow/sale_credit_point/README.rst

       but the context has key `skip_credit_check` -> order can be confirmed

 If the order is confirmed the credit is deducted from partner.

+History of all credit point allocations can be looked up in `sales -> configuration -> credit point history`.

 Bug Tracker